 If green isn’t your colour, you can find a variety of Alocasia baginda cultivars and hybrids, most notably the ‘Silver Dragon’ and ‘Pink Dragon’.

 #5 Alocasia amazonica ‘Bambino’

-Displaying dark green foliage and pronounced silver venation, it’s a striking plant that’s going to add some real contrast in colour and shape.
+Displaying dark green foliage and pronounced silver venation, it’s a striking plant that’s going to add some real contrast in color and shape.